rwkeane/tsercom/README.md

 in a gRPC Service definition to use these instances.
 - Threading utilities necessary to synchronize between a "main" thread and other "utility" threads.

+## Dependencies
+_NOTE_: If the gRPC dependency here gets out-of-date, it is a 2 minute fix to update it!
+Just check out the repo, run `scripts/generate_protos.py`, and put up a pull request!